moby/buildkit/docs/build-repro.md

 BuildKit currently supports these values:

 - `10` for the `v0.13.0` and `v0.14.0` historical path
-- `20` for the `v0.15.0+` path and current behavior
+- `20` for the `v0.15.0` through `v0.31.x` path
+- `30` for the current path

+### `30`

+`30` is the current compatibility version.

+Compared to `20`, `30` changes the default image exporter media type behavior:

+- when `oci-mediatypes` is not set, image exports default to OCI media types

 ### `20`

-`20` is the current compatibility version.
+`20` represents the historical `v0.15.0` through `v0.31.x` path.

-It matches released BuildKit output from `v0.15.0` and newer for the compatibility test matrix in `client/compatibility_test.go`.
+It matches the `v0.15.0` through `v0.31.x` output covered by the compatibility test matrix in `client/compatibility_test.go`.

+Compared to `30`, image exports that do not set `oci-mediatypes` keep the historical `20` media type behavior.
+Image exports without attestations default to Docker media types.
+Image exports with attestations use OCI media types because attestations require them.

 ### `10`